What is Insomnia?

 Bach Rescue Remedy Pet for Dogs, Cats and other animals

-Bach Flower Remedies, a trusted name nearly 100 years and a favorite of natural medicine doctors and veterinarians around the world for the treatment of stress and emotional problems affecting human and animal health, is now a best seller.
+Rescue Remedy and Bach Flower Remedies, are trusted names for nearly 100 years and a favorite of natural medicine doctors and veterinarians around the world for the treatment of stress and emotional problems affecting human and animal health, is now a best seller.

 Bach Flower Remedies for pets sales have double every year for a number of years.
 Consumer surveys indicate that caring pet owners prefer to treat their animals and pets with non-narcotic non-habit forming natural remedies, says Bettina Rasmussen, BachFlower.com.